top of page

 What to Avoid

-High-impact activities such as running or heavy lifting should still be avoided for 6 weeks.
+• High-impact activities such as running or heavy lifting should still be avoided for six weeks.

-Avoid exposing scars to direct sunlight to prevent darkening for first year.
+• Avoid exposing scars to direct sunlight to prevent darkening for the first year.

 Long-Term Recovery and Results